drudru/KeyBox/README.md

 The key to KeyBox is the fact that the Raspberry Pi 0 connects its USB hardware directly to the USB ports.
 This allows it to emulate USB devices via USB On-The-Go.
-The Raspberry Pi 2/3 connect these to a USB hub which prevents this.
+The Raspberry Pi 2/3 connects its System-On-Chip to a USB hub which prevents this functionality.

 * Raspberry Pi 0
   * Probably supports Pi 0 W or Pi A+ - not tested